 In 1998, Wayne first represented Australia at the International World-Fest at Silver Dollar City, Branson, along with 500 other International entertainers.
 He has performed at this huge festival nearly every year since then up until 2009.
 Over a period of 12 years Wayne was also a regular performer at the ‘Great American Music Festival’ at SilverDollar City, backed by the famous HorseCreek Band.

-With 27 album releases throughout the years, Wayne records on Rotation Records (Aust) Pty Ltd, the latest CD’s being ‘Roll Of Renown – Tamworth 2013’, ‘Yodels and Love Songs’, ‘A Salute To Marty Robbins’, ‘Songs Of Praise’, ‘Born Free’, ‘A Salute To Slim Whitman’ and ‘Memories & Guitar Strings’.
+With 29 album releases throughout the years, Wayne records on Rotation Records (Aust) Pty Ltd, the latest CD’s being ‘Songs Of The Islands – Vol.2′, ‘Roll Of Renown – Tamworth 2013’, ’40 Cowboy Songs-with Howie Bros’, ‘Yodels and Love Songs’, ‘A Salute To Marty Robbins’, ‘Songs Of Praise’, ‘Born Free’, and ‘Memories & Guitar Strings’.

 He also has two CD’s released on the UK Jasmine Records label, being ‘Songs of the Islands’ and ‘Can You Hear Those Pioneers?’